Azam2K/NoughtsAndCrosses/README.md

 # NoughtsAndCrosses
-A simple Noughts and Crosses (Tic-Tac-Toe) game developed in Java using Swing.
+A simple GUI two player Noughts and Crosses (Tic-Tac-Toe) game developed in Java using Swing.
+Launch Main.java to play or the JAR file in the folder.